otaldonunes/eslint-stylelint-prettier-airbnb-editorconfig-react/README.md

    cd my-app
    ```

-2. Run this command inside your app's root directory.
-Note: this command executes the `eslint-prettier-config.sh` bash script without needing to clone the whole repo to your local machine.
+2. Run this command inside your app's root directory. _Note: this command executes the `automatic-config.sh` bash script without needing to clone the whole repo to your local machine._

    ```bash
    exec 3<&1;bash <&3 <(curl https://raw.githubusercontent.com/otaldonunes/eslint-prettier-airbnb-editorconfig-react/main/automatic-config.sh 2> /dev/null)
    ```

-3. Make selections for your preference of package manager (npm or yarn), file format (.js or .json), max-line size, and trailing commas (none, es5, all).
+3. Make selections for your preference of package manager (_npm or yarn_), file format (_.js or .json_), max-line size, and trailing commas (_none, es5, all_).

 4. Look in your project's root directory and notice the two newly added/updated config files:
    - `.eslintrc.js` (or `.eslintrc.json`)
    - `.prettierrc.js` (or `.prettierrc.json`)
+   - `.editorconfig`

 # Packages